TIBCOSoftware/snappy-on-k8s/README.md

 #### Launch the kubernetes dashboard
-> You can launch the Kubernetes dashboard (If using GCP you can get to the dashboard from the GCP console) to inspect the various deployed objects, associated pods and login the containers to get a better sense for what is going on
+> You can launch the Kubernetes dashboard (If using GCP you can get to the dashboard from the GCP console) to inspect the various deployed objects, associated pods and even connect to a running container.
 ```text
 # To launch the dashboard, do this ...
 We use a proxy to access the dashboard locally ...
 kubectl proxy